pagkly/Zed/Investopedia3/Perpetual Bond.md

 ## Understanding Perpetual Bonds

-Perpetual bonds exist within a small niche of the [bond market](https://www.investopedia.com/terms/b/bondmarket.asp).
+Perpetual bonds exist within a small niche of the [[bond market]](https://www.investopedia.com/terms/b/bondmarket.asp).
 This is mainly due to the fact that there are very few entities that are safe enough for investors to invest in a bond where the principal will never be repaid.

 Some of the notable perpetual bonds in existence are those that were issued by the British Treasury for World War I and the South Sea Bubble of 1720.
 Some in the U.S. believe the federal government should issue perpetual bonds, which may help it avoid the refinancing costs associated with bond issues that have maturity dates.